tjibbev/no-rush/README.md

 By running the auto script of an algorithm, the algorithm will automatically be run for a certain amount of time and the solution lengths will be saved to a file.
 The random algorithm will be filtered for the best result.
 The algorithms can now be compared.
 Run:
 - auto_breadth_first.py
 - auto_a_star.py
-- br_vs_astar.py
+- br_vs_astar.py (Breadth first and a* algorithms are executed and the results are compared within one script).
 - tune_breadth_random.py
-- tune_efficient_search.py (By running the the tune script of efficient_search.py, you find out what the best filter value is per board.)
+- tune_efficient_search.py (By running the the tune script of efficient_search.py, you find out what the best filter value is per board).
 - auto_random_run.py

 ## No Rush Team
-Lance van Duin
-Tjibbe Valkenburg
-Doena van den Hoven
+Lance van Duin, Tjibbe Valkenburg and Doena van den Hoven.